useverto/trading-post/docs/PROXY.md

 sudo touch /etc/nginx/sites-available/YOUR-DOMAIN
 ```

-> Be sure to replace YOUR-DOMAIN with your domain you plan to associate with the trading post.
+> Be sure to replace YOUR-DOMAIN with the domain you plan to associate with the trading post.

 **Create nginx configuration**